VAR: The Death of Our Passion

 VAR is the very antithesis of the bounce.
 The bounce relies on unadulterated reactions, if you have to stop and think about it, the moment has passed.
 You can’t be lost in the moment when you’ve got one eye on the referee.

 With the introduction of VAR in the English Premier League, fans are now experiencing the stifling effects of the technology, with some decisions taking minutes to arrive at.
 The cumulative effect of these protracted decisions will ultimately erode supporter confidence.
 Every goal that’s pulled up for a VAR review is another nail in the coffin of unbridled joy.
 It’s human nature to avoid embarrassment.
 Spontaneous outpourings will be suppressed by the fear of being made to look silly by yet another disallowed goal.

 The most depressing aspect of this denouement is how wholly predictable it is.
 Since VAR was first mooted dissenting voices have pointed out the incompatibility of the technology and the breathless nature of football.
 But, for every detractor, another equally vociferous pro-VAR opinion was put forward.
-The main crux of their argument being that VAR would ensure more correct decisions were made.
-The po-faced righteousness of this opinion was allowed to drown out every counter argument; the idea of simply accepting the inherent imperfections of the game in order to safeguard the spectacle was never an option.
+The main crux of their argument is that VAR would ensure more correct decisions were made.
+The po-faced righteousness of this opinion was allowed to drown out every counterargument; the idea of simply accepting the inherent imperfections of the game in order to safeguard the spectacle was never an option.

 In many ways, VAR is the system the modern game deserves.
-Players have been reduced to semi sentient pawns executing pre-determined moves within constrained systems.
+Players have been reduced to semi-sentient pawns executing pre-determined moves within constrained systems.
 And the all seeing VAR keeps watch, ready to punish any flaws in the programming.
 Joyless machines monitoring the millimetres, everything analysed down to pixel level.
 Art replaced by science.